 And I’m not the only one with a love for Caribbean food which is also very popular on the food truck scene, especially as summer BBQ food.

 There is nothing like the smell of jerk chicken being smoked on the BBQ to pique people’s interest.

 Moving on to another favourite dish of mine, Curry Goat.

 This dish is made using goat, marinated in spices and slow-cooked to produce a sumptuous and rich tender goat in a curry sauce and served with rice and peas.

-I love this dish for its simplicity and because it is classed a one-pot dish, which is easy to make in bulk and serve a lot of customers in one go.
+I love this dish for its simplicity and because it is classed as a one-pot dish, which is easy to make in bulk and serves a lot of customers in one go.

 18. Grilled Cheese Sandwiches